EshaanAgg/web/src/content/blog/placements/oa_2.md

     <details>
     <summary>Solution</summary>

    We will make use of DP to solve this problem.
-We will maintain $idx$ as the current index in the compressed string that we are processing, and a $mask$ to represent the vowels that have occured atleast once in the current subsequence upto the index $idx$.
+We will maintain $idx$ as the current index in the compressed string that we are processing, and a $mask$ to represent the vowels that have occured atleast once in the current sequence upto the index $idx$.
 The time complexity of the solution is $O(n \cdot 2^5 \cdot \log max(arr[i]))$.
 The extra factor of $\log max(arr[i])$ comes from the fact that we are using the binary exponentiation to calculate the powers of $2$, which can be removed with the help of precomputation.

    ```cpp showLineNumbers
    long long mod = 1e9 + 7;